GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/extensions/php-functions-via-schema/docs/modules/php-functions-via-schema/en.md

 ### `_objectFilter`

-Filter out the empty elements in an object.
+Filter out the null or empty elements in the object.

 ### `_objectIntersectKey`